 How to make asparagus risotto in the Instant Pot

-This recipe is very straight-forward, there are just a few simple steps to getting it just right:
+This recipe is very straight-forward to make, there are just a few simple steps to getting it just right:

 - Prepare all the ingredients ahead of starting to cook.